xfrocks/bdApi/docs/api.markdown

         },
         subscription_callback: (uri) # since subscription-2014092301
     }

+Fields with plus (+) are extended data.
+They are only included if the authenticated user is allowed to view full profile of the requested user.

 Fields with asterisk (*) are protected data.
 They are only included when the authenticated user is the requested user or the authenticated user is an admin with `user` admin permission and has `admincp` scope.